Western Blue Chip Current Update

 The states included in the Western Blue Chip Economic Forecast are Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.

-Source: U.S. Bureau of Labor Statistics March 11, 2019
+Source: U.S. Bureau of Economic Analysis, May 1, 2019